 - Incorporating hardware security by tamper-proof devices.

-- Providing strong network security by blocking unauthorized IP and ensuring all the systems up to date.
+- Providing strong network security by blocking unauthorized IPs and ensuring all the systems are up to date.

 - By patch management like continuous software updates.

-- Well-skilled developers and programmers working as integrated teams.
+- Well-skilled developers and programmers are working as integrated teams.

-The interaction of IT and OT creates several challenges for security systems that are specially working on safeguarding systems and ensuring end-to-end security.
+The interaction of IT and OT creates several challenges for security systems working on safeguarding systems and ensuring end-to-end security.
 Smart home appliances connected to individual systems in a house that have a major impact on the information collected are the most vulnerable industries to IoT security threats.

 If there is an attack, it will directly affect the control of the car or an ac or health system like an insulin pump which can be a life-threatening issue.
 For example, If any temperature sensor fails, it will affect the refrigerator system.
-If there is an error in infrastructure, it leads to damage to the water grid or oil tank.
-Similarly, if the smart door locks are not working efficiently, then it is easily a way for burglars.
+If there is an infrastructure error, it leads to damage to the water grid or oil tank.
+Similarly, if the smart door locks are not working efficiently, they are easily a way for burglars.
 If there is any malware virus attack in the software system, it leads to the threat of personal information like bank details, citizenship numbers, and government documents.

 Types of IoT Security Issues

-- Improper Testing and Updating: IoT manufacturers are concentrating only on their sales instead of focusing on their testing and security issues.
-So the manufacturing unit must be more careful to design the device-security systems.
+- Improper Testing and Updating: IoT manufacturers concentrate only on their sales instead of on testing and security issues.
+So the manufacturing unit must be more careful in designing the device-security systems.

-- Issue of Default Passwords: Few government websites give user default password and login, which is easily prone to attack to read, write and steal the data.
+- Issue of Default Passwords: Few government websites give users default passwords and login, easily prone to attacks to read, write and steal the data.

 - IoT Ransomware: The ransomware digitally attacks the device and steals the users’ data, and at the same time, it disables the functioning of devices.

-- IoT Hackers Targeting Cryptocurrency: Blockchain is resistant to hacking, but here the number of victims is increasing day by day.
+- IoT Hackers Targeting Cryptocurrency: Blockchain is resistant to hacking, but the number of victims is increasing daily.
 Social engineering must be educated to set strong passwords and private keys.
 Monero is a popular open-source cryptocurrency, and many digital currencies are designed with IoT devices.

-- Data Security and Privacy: Information is persistently transmitted and received by a range of IoT devices like smart devices, printers, speakers, etc., persistently transmit and receive information.
-So it is a dedicated system that should hold strong compliance and privacy rules which should never leak any confidential data.
+- Data Security and Privacy: IoT devices, such as smart devices, printers, speakers, etc., persistently transmit and receive information.
+So it is a dedicated system that should hold robust compliance and privacy rules that should never leak confidential data.
 Even cache data should be erased regularly.

 - Minimal IoT Attack to Escape Detection: Instead of big bombs, a simple needle is enough to insert a virus and damage the entity.
-Similarly, just a small path is enough to drag all user information into the hacker zone.
+Similarly, a small path can drag all user information into the hacker zone.

-- Artificial Intelligence and Automation: Autonomous devices make an automatic decision that affects billions of infrastructure across healthcare, power, and locomotives might be too risky.
+- Artificial Intelligence and Automation: Autonomous devices make an automatic decisions affecting billions of infrastructures across healthcare, power, and locomotives, which might be too risky.
 A single code is also possible enough to destroy the entire infrastructure.
-It can also help IoT administrators to detect the malicious pattern earlier.
+It can also help IoT administrators to detect malicious patterns earlier.

 - Home Intruders: This is similar to the robbery, which invokes criminal outfits and leads to a home invasion.
 Each house has a unique IP address which is easily available for hackers to enter your house.

 - Remote Vehicle Control: Smart cars are one of the major victims of hackers.
 They can easily attack, hijack and access the car.
-This will turn into a scary scenario if any unknown person leads the user to lethal crimes.
+This will become a scary scenario if any unknown person leads the user to lethal crimes.

 - Untrustworthy Connections: Some IoT devices send messages to devices or networks without encoding.
 To overcome these, developers have to use standard TLS or transport encryption.
 It is also effective to use an individual isolation system for individual connections.
-It should be double-checked that data should be transmitted in a confidential way.
+It should be double-checked that data should be transmitted confidentially.

-IoT security is fired by lack of industry signed standards, but few IoT security frame exists in which no single user agreed to the frame.
+A lack of industry-signed standards fires IoT security, but few IoT security frames exist to which no single user agrees.
 The IoT feature varies from one organization to another according to its requirements.
 Apart from security, the variation of these standards leads to interoperability between them.
 So all IoT users must ensure that all the security issues must be fixed before installation to have a high standard of security with multilayer encryption or multilayer firewall.

 This is a guide to IoT Security Issues.
-Here we learned the basic concept, measures taken to protect the IoT ecosystem with different types of IoT Security Issues in detail.
-You can also go through our other related articles to learn more-
+Here we discuss the basic concept, measures taken to protect the IoT ecosystem and different types of IoT security issues.
+You can also go through our other related articles to learn more –